+Achieving progress requires an array of approaches.
 Voting is one tool in the armoury and when used well, it can be a powerful driver of change.
+Voting well requires it to be situated in the wider stewardship work that we undertake.